kalkrishnan/kalkrishnan.github.io/_posts/2015-04-16-docker-vagrant.md

 >

-	 Providers: Vagrant itself doesn’t provide any virtualization functionality; it relies on other products to do the heavy lifting.
+	Vagrant itself doesn’t provide any virtualization functionality, it relies on other products to do the heavy lifting.
 	Providers are how Vagrant interacts with the products that will do the actual virtualization work.